templado/engine/README.md

 To make form handling even more easy, Templado comes with explicit HTML Form support.
 Based on supplied Input data, Templado will repopulate the HTML form and even include your CSRF protection code.

+### Merging of Documents

+Documents can be merged based on element ID values to combine multiple fragments - even recursively - into a final document.

-### Custom transformations and Filters
+### Custom transformations, Filters and Serialization

 Templado allows for custom transformations, like adding a class to every ```a``` tag and string based replacements upon serialization.
+The full serialization can be customized, with some default variants shipping along.